-Located in the middle of Tambopata National Reserve, the Tambopata Research Center has been positioned near one of Amazonia’s largest macaw clay licks where you can enjoy hundreds of brightly colored macaw parrots visiting the clay for its high salt and medicinal properties.
+Located in the middle of Tambopata National Reserve, the Tambopata Research Center is positioned near one of Amazonia’s largest macaw clay licks.
+You can see hundreds of brightly colored macaw parrots visiting the clay for its high salt and medicinal properties.

 In addition to the macaw parrots and other animals visiting the nearby clays, enjoy treks through the rainforest to spot several different monkeys, including howler monkeys, capuchins, titi monkeys, squirrel monkeys, and a high diversity of birds.

-The rooms at the Tambopata Research Center are comfortable and open out onto the rainforest to provide a connection with this incredible environment.
-Enjoy small group guided tours to explore five different habitats, such as bamboo, flood plain, terra firma, palm and riverine rainforest.
+The rooms at Tambopata Research Center are comfortable and open onto the rainforest to provide a connection with this incredible environment.
+Enjoy small group guided tours to explore five different habitats, including bamboo, flood plain, terra firma, palm and riverine rainforest.